pandurang90/pandurang90.github.io/_posts/2017-3-17-webrtc-opentok-in-ruby-on-rails.md

 ---
 layout: post
 title: WebRTC Opentok in Ruby On Rails for Text chat
+excerpt: WebRTC Opentok in Ruby On Rails for Text chat
 ---

 This post will take you through adding text chat functionality using Opentok (a WebRTC platform) in Ruby on Rails.